-The team also works with people on the Lands who are interested in becoming disability workers.
-We assist with pre-work checks and introduce them to disability support work.
+The Tjungu team works with people on the NPY Lands who are interested in becoming disability workers.
+We can assist with pre-work checks and introduce them to disability & aged care support work.